stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 In this module, we define a pure function called `fact`, optimized with tail recursion and exported using the [Asterius JavaScript FFI][asterius-jffi], so that it can be called when a WebAssembly module is instantiated in JavaScript.

-Next, we’re going to create a JavaScript file called `fact_node.mjs` that contains the following code:
+Next, we’ll create a JavaScript file called `fact_node.mjs` that contains the following code:

 ```javascript
 import * as rts from "./rts.mjs";